kemguru/myFiles/README.md

 # myFiles
 <br>
-This is a project on "Balancing Chemical Equations".
+This is an interactive project on "Balancing Chemical Equations".